quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Deprecating_the.md

 :p What are the key differences between tabular and function approximation methods regarding importance sampling?
 ??x
-In tabular methods, actions are sampled directly from the policy being used to update values, so there is no need for importance sampling because only one action \( A_t \) is considered.
+In tabular methods, actions are sampled directly from the policy being used to update values, so there is no need for importance sampling because only one action $A_t$ is considered.
 However, in function approximation, different state-action pairs contribute to the overall approximation, making it less clear how to weight them appropriately without using importance sampling.
 This issue is particularly relevant in multi-step algorithms. x??

 ---